Darth-Yoshi/scratch-arcade-kiosk/README.md

 ## Development notes

 - The fallback exit button helper allows testing without GPIO hardware by typing `exit` in the terminal where the kiosk is running.
+GPIO key buttons rely on `gpiozero`/GPIO hardware; during development you can press the corresponding keys on your keyboard or run the configured command manually (default: `xdotool key <key>`).
 - The UI hides the mouse cursor and forces full-screen mode.
 Pressing `Ctrl+C` in the terminal stops the kiosk entirely (development only).
 - Directory traversal is restricted via `Path.resolve()` checks; attempts to leave the